-from the the-shop-canada-and-shop-mexico-bill dept
+from the warrants-still-apparently-the-most-difficult-document-to-obtain dept

 Two juveniles fled their vehicle during a traffic stop, with one of them (referred to as "K.C." in the ruling) leaving behind his cellphone on the car's seat.
 This phone -- whose lockscreen featured a photo of someone who "looked similar" to "K.C." -- was taken by the officer.

 Several months later, the PD's forensic lab was asked to determine ownership of the phone.
 The phone was locked with a passcode, but the lab was able to unlock and retrieve this information.
 No warrant was obtained and the search apparently wasn't limited to determining ownership.
 The use of evidence obtained from the phone was challenged, but the state felt it had plenty of warrant exceptions to save its search.

 K.C. was charged with burglary of a conveyance.
 He moved to suppress the contents of the cell phone, from which the police had obtained his name, on the ground that the phone was searched without a warrant.
 After the presentation of the foregoing facts, the prosecutor argued that the phone was abandoned, and the owner had no expectation of privacy in the phone once abandoned.